Tayx94/graphy/README.md

 ### Contributing

+Let's make Graphy the go-to for stats monitoring in Unity!

 I would really appreciate any contributions!
 Below you can find a roadmap for future planned features and optimisations that you might be able to help out with.

 Please create a GitHub issue if you want to start a discussion or request a feature, and please label appropriately.

-You can also join the Discord
+You can also join the [Discord](https://discord.gg/2KgNEHK?) for active discussions with other members of the community.

 ### Roadmap